 Buenos Aires and Mendoza are are among the most popular destinations for remote workers and digital nomads in Argentina.

-As of January 2026, TestMy.net reported average download speeds of 122 Mbps and upload speeds of 45 Mbps in Argentina, making it a solid option for remote work.
+As of January 2026, TestMy.net reported average download speeds of 122 Mbps and upload speeds of 45 Mbps in Argentina.

 We use cookies at My Nomad Space to improve functionality, analyse site traffic and deliver a smoother journey across our pages.
 Your consent helps us make every visit more seamless, whether you’re browsing from home or on the road.